solana-labs/solana/docs/src/proposals/simple-payment-and-state-verification.md

+---
-# Simple Payment and State Verification
+title: Simple Payment and State Verification
+---

 It is often useful to allow low resourced clients to participate in a Solana cluster.
 Be this participation economic or contract execution, verification